1948: Born and reared in the amber light of northern California.

 I skipped many of my studio classes in favor of working outside en pleinair.
 My painting vocabulary is still strongly influenced by the textures and patterns of the landscape that surrounded me in my youth.
 California fences, rolling foothills and 200-year old cow paths still show up in my paintings, which move between realism and abstraction.

 In 1978 I moved to West Michigan where I taught art (can anyone really teach art?) for six years in local colleges before settling into my full-time vocation as a painter.

 Much of my inspiration comes from 19th century European artists, including the Impressionists and Barbizon School painters.
 In my figurative interiors, it is not hard to see my love for the work of the French "intimist" painter, Pierre Bonnard.

 My American influences include Albert P. Ryder, Milton Avery, George Inness and the mystical, tonal California paintings of Gottardo Piazzoni.
-I also came under the influence of the San Francisco Bay Area Post Abstract Expressionists.
-I am especially drawn to the California light, compositions and searching, palimpsest painting surfaces of Richard Diebenkorn.
+I am also especially drawn to the California light, compositions and searching, palimpsest painting surfaces of Richard Diebenkorn.

 My wife, Victoria Peabody, is an art and early childhood educator and designer of educational tools.
 Her aesthetic sense is more progressive than my own, and she keeps me a little closer to the "edge" than I am naturally inclined to go.
 This is a good thing, since my tendency is to find a comfortable spot and not want to move.

-She accompanies me on most of my painting trips, recording in her journals with notes and sketches and has described our excursions through Michigan, northern California, Italy and France as "...pleasant days suspended in quiet nature."
+She has accompanied me on many of my painting trips, recording in her journals with sketches and notes, describing our excursions through Michigan, northern California, Italy and France as "...pleasant days suspended in quiet nature."

 Yeah, that's true.